ib619/Group7_design_project/Drive_Subsystem/README.md

 3. **Speed:** integer with range [0,255] corresponding to the motor speed
 4. **Direction:** integer with range [-180:180] where:
     - [-180:1] is anticlockwise rotation by specified angle in degrees
-    - 0 is forward motion for the earlier specified distance
+    - 0 is straight motion for the earlier specified distance
     - [1:180] is clockwise rotation by specified angle in degrees

 ## Further Objectives